コンテンツにスキップ

 Spot 4: Kongoji Temple (Atsugi City)

 It is located near the entrance to Iiyama Onsenkyo in Atsugi City, central Kanagawa Prefecture.
-It has a very long history, and is said to have been founded by Kobo Daishi Kukai around 810.
-(He later converted to the Soto sect.)
-There is a tower here that is said to be the grave of Adachi Morinaga.
+It has a very long history, and is said to have been founded by Kobo Daishi Kukai around 810 (later converting to the Soto sect).
+There is a tower here that is said to be the tomb of Adachi Morinaga.

 Kongoji Temple 📍5456 Iiyama, Atsugi City, Kanagawa Prefecture

-In the NHK historical drama "The 13 Lords of the Kamakura" there was a line that said, "Except for his family, very few people are mourning his death."
-The truth of this line is uncertain, but Adachi Morinaga must be included in the "very few."
-Adachi Morinaga may not have served Minamoto no Yoritomo out of a mutual interest of gratitude and service, but rather respected him as a person and stayed by his side as a friend.
+In the NHK historical drama "The 13 Lords of the Kamakura," when Minamoto no Yoritomo passed away, there was a line that said, "Apart from his family, only a few people are mourning his death."
+Whether this is true or not is uncertain, but Adachi Morinaga must surely be included in that "very few."
+Adachi Morinaga may not have served Minamoto no Yoritomo out of a mutual interest of gratitude and service, but rather he respected him as a person and was by his side as a friend.

 Stay tuned for the next episode.